 ABOUT SMART VILLAGE - STRATHYRE

-Strathyre has gone through a period of revival with a bottom-up approach to community development achieved through a number of initiatives and enhancements led by Kenny Higgins.
-This provided a much-needed boost to tourism and to help sustain the local economy.
+Strathyre has gone through a period of revival with a bottom-up approach to community development achieved through a number of initiatives and enhancements providing a much-needed boost to tourism and to help sustain the local economy.

 Strathyre's greatest asset is its Tourism appeal.